Your Lead Scoring Worksheet

-Use this checklist as a starting point to identify the key demographics that are relevant to your organisation, as well as the key behaviour-based scores to consider.
-We have listed dozens of demographic, firmographic and behavioural attributes to help you ﬁnd the ideal scoring rules for your company.
+Use this checklist as a starting point to identify the key demographics that are relevant to your organization, as well as the key behavior-based scores to consider.
+We have listed dozens of demographic, firmographic, and behavioral attributes to help you ﬁnd the ideal scoring rules for your company.

 How to use this checklist:

 Make copies of these pages for everyone who is going to help create your lead scoring model.
-Make sure that you include some team members from sales and some from marketing.
+Be sure to include some team members from sales and some from marketing.
 Then, have each person:

-- Tick the boxes they think should be included in the lead scoring model.
+- Check off the boxes they think should be included in the lead scoring model.